MarcJAndersen/poc-analysis-results-metadata/README.md

 The tools/packages are shown below (including the present projects).

+### Java runtime (for Apache Jena)

+Note SAS provides a private java runtime, which may be used.
+For windows use:

+    path C:\Program Files\SASHome\SASPrivateJavaRuntimeEnvironment\9.4\jre\bin;C:\Program Files\SASHome\SASPrivateJavaRuntimeEnvironment\9.4\bin

+### Web Server (for the application - not needed for generating RDF data cubes)

+The current setup uses python 3 with the modulse -m http.server

+The use of a java based webserver is investigated, e.g. tomcat or jetty.

+### Apache Jena

 Apache Jena - see (https://jena.apache.org/download/), download at (http://archive.apache.org/dist/jena/binaries/)

+### Apache Jena Fuseki

 Apache Jena Fuseki - version 2.0.0, see below